jython/book/chapter19.rst

   the use of ``ThreadState`` completely, simultaneously speeding and cleaning things up.

+Having said they, thread locals might be useful in certain cases.
+One common scenario is one where your code is being called by a component that you didn't write.
+You may need to access a thread-local singleton.
+And of course, if you are using code whose architecture mandates thread locals, it's just something you will have to work with.

+But often this is unnecessary.
+Your code may be different, but Python gives you good tools to avoid action at a distance.
+You can use closures, decorators, even sometimes selectively monkey patching modules.
+Take advantage of the fact that Python is a dynamic language, with strong support for metaprogramming.
+And remember that the Jython implementation makes that accessible when working with even recalcitrant Java code.

 In the end, thread locals are an interesting aside.
-They do not work really at all in a task-oriented model, because you don't want to associate context with a worker thread that will be assigned to arbitrary tasks.
-This really would just make for a confused mess.
-But they might be useful in certain cases; just remember these caveats.
+They do not work well in a task-oriented model, because you don't want to associate context with a worker thread that will be assigned to arbitrary tasks.
+Without a lot of care, this can make for a confused mess.

 No Global Interpreter Lock